-Do not submit other RCQ Documents (Research Involving Human Subjects and/or Anatomical Substances; Research Involving Animals) with the proposal.
+Do not submit other Regulatory Documents (Research Involving Human Subjects and/or Anatomical Substances; Research Involving Animals) with the proposal.
 Instead, the applicant should provide these documents to the USAMRMC only upon request.

-- H. USAMRAA Documents: A copy of the institution's negotiated "Rate Agreement," the "Certifications and Assurances for Assistance Agreements", and the "Representations for Assistance Agreements" must be uploaded by the Contract Representative from the Sponsored Programs Office.
-These documents must be uploaded as separate PDF files under the Contract Representative's "My Profile" tab of the CDMRP eReceipt system. - I. Submission Dates and Times: Proposals must be approved on the CDMRP eReceipt system by the Contract Representative at the applicant's institution's Sponsored Programs Office (or equivalent) by the deadline.
-If your proposal is submitted and approved electronically after the deadline, it will not be considered for review.

-The timeline for Exploration - Hypothesis Development Awards is:
+- H. USAMRAA Documents: The most current version of the institution's negotiated "Rate Agreement," the "Certifications and Assurances for Assistance Agreements," and the "Representations for Assistance Agreements" must be uploaded by the Contract Representative from the Sponsored Programs Office (or equivalent).
+These documents must be uploaded as separate PDF files under the Contract Representative's "My Profile" tab of the CDMRP eReceipt system prior to negotiations. - I. Submission Dates and Times: Proposals must be approved on the CDMRP eReceipt system by the Contract Representative at the applicant's institution's Sponsored Programs Office (or equivalent) by the deadline.
+If your proposal is either incomplete or not approved electronically before the deadline, it will not be considered for review.
+The eReceipt system will not accept data entry, file uploads, or approvals submitted after the 5:00 p.m.
+Eastern time February 10, 2004 deadline.
+The timeline for Exploration Hypothesis Development Awards is: